knative/docs/template-procedure.md

 ## Procedure Content Samples

-The following are common content types that may appear in procedural topics.
+This section provides common content types that appear in procedural topics.
 Copy and paste the markdown to use it in your topic.